 Benefits of Music Therapy

-Medical experts believe that music therapy can reduce pain, anxiety and nausea caused by chemotherapy.
-In fact, the power of music has been shown to affect the mind and body in the following ways:
+The use of music during cancer treatment has been shown to affect the mind and body in the following ways:

 What to Expect